burespe1/semantic-dictionary/drafts/DR_EU_2024-490/trip-plan-computation-for-scheduled-transport-and-transport-on-demand-where-relevant-timetables.md

 subcategory: Trip plan computation
 ---

-**Trip plan computation – _for scheduled transport and transport on demand where relevant - timetables_** (_scheduled transport modes_) the minimum information required for indicating the planned passing times of scheduled transport services’ vehicles, essential for trip plan computation purposes; (_on-demand transport_)<sup id="fn4">[4](#ref4)</sup> the minimum information required for indicating the operation times, hours of operation, geographical extend (zones, flexible stops), and further limitations of “dial-a-ride services”; (_vehicle pooling_) the minimum information required for indicating the scheduled transportation times, routes/lines (topology), and further limitations of vehicle-pooling.

 ><u>For scheduled transport modes</u>: It is an aggregation of vehicle journeys (defined for specific day types) and passing times at stops for the concerned vehicle journeys.